andrewmaspero/gel-mcp-server/README.md

 # 7.1 (if you have errors) Test server with a UI that provides more clear error logs using:
 npx @modelcontextprotocol/inspector node build/index.js

+# 8. (Recommended) Include the gel_llm.txt documentation file
+# Download the Gel documentation file and place it in your project root
+# This allows both the search tool and direct file access for your LLM agent
+# curl -o gel_llm.txt https://raw.githubusercontent.com/yourorg/gel-docs/main/gel_llm.txt
+# Note: Replace the URL with the actual source of your gel_llm.txt file
 ```
 # Connect MCP Server in Cursor
 1. Click on the gear icon on the top right > MCP > +Add a new server